loominatrx/useful-roblox-resources/README.md

 Coming soon :)

 ## Contributing
-If you have some interesting resources and/or tutorials, put them here by:
+If you have some interesting libraries and/or tutorials, put them here by:
 1. [Forking](https://github.com/Loominagit/useful-roblox-resources/fork) this repo,
 2. Add thoses resources to the forked repo,
 3. Then submit a PR.